tekknolagi/isdt/assignments/02-cli-constructive.md

 You MUST:

 * Write your program so that it runs under `sh` or `bash`
+* Write your program entirely in one file
 * Include a shebang line at the beginning of your script for either `sh` or `bash`
 * Only recompile a target if any of its dependencies' modified-time (mtime) is later than the target's mtime
+* Be able to build `foo` by running `./build.sh`
+* Use the error-handling practices we encouraged in lecture

 You MUST NOT:

 * Shell out to `make` or any other software that would do substantive work for you
+* Modify any of the C source files we provide to you

 You MAY:

 * Print the commands executed by your script as they are executed

-Your output should be a list of files that are present in the directory but not in the snapshot, one per line.
-In other words, print out the files that have been added since the snapshot was taken.
-These should be valid paths relative to the given directory (so either `file1` or `./file1` is acceptable).
-You may find the `comm` utility useful in generating this list; see `man comm`.

-Please include a `#!` line at the beginning of your script that indicates it should be executed with either `/bin/sh` or `/bin/bash`. (`/bin/sh` points to different shells on different systems but is always guaranteed to be a POSIX-compliant shell; `/bin/bash` is always Bash specifically.)
-And use the error handling practices we encouraged in lecture.
+* Take an optional argument to specify what target to build
+* Use (small) standard Unix utilities
+* Define functions to make your code more readable
+* Write data to temporary files as part of your build script.
+If you do, you
+  MUST:
+  * Use the `mktemp` utility to create them
+  * Automatically clean up the temporary files when the build script finishes

-Your program may write data to files as part of generating its result.
-If it does, please use the `mktemp` utility to create them. `mktemp` generates a new file with a random name inside `/tmp`, a system directory designed to hold temporary files that don't need to stick around.
-We encourage you to remove any temporary files you use once your script finishes, but you will not lose points if you don't.
+`mktemp` generates a new file with a random name inside `/tmp`, a system directory designed to hold temporary files that don't need to stick around across reboots.

+Note that `/bin/sh` points to different shells on different systems but is always guaranteed to be a POSIX-compliant shell; `/bin/bash` is always Bash specifically.

 ## Using syscalls: write your own ls!
 We discussed in lecture how system calls (also known as "syscalls") are the